farcaster-project/RFCs/10-public-offer.md

 ## Overview

 This RFC describe and formalize the content of a public offer and its serialization format.
+The public offer is used during the first phase for discovery and connection purposes among participants.
+A public offer encodes trade data and participants data.

 ## Table of Contents

 TODO

 ## Content

+Public offers carries data about two specific blockchain, those data need to be interpreted in their blockchain context.
+A serialized binary value for a timelock can only be interpreted if the blockchain for which the value has been serialized is known.
+A timelock value for Bitcoin, e.g. 4 bytes unsigned interger for `nSequence`, might be interpreted differently than an Etherum timelock value.
+The parser must then be generic and may fail to interpret blockchain specific data if the wrong blockchain is used.

+A public offer as of version 1 contains the following fields:

  * Public offer magic bytes and **version** format
  * **Network** to used on both assets to perform the swap